Roger Holeindre

-Roger Holeindre (/fr/; 21 March 1929 – 30 January 2020) was a French Army veteran, politician and author.
+Roger Holeindre (/fr/; 21 March 1929 – 30 January 2020) was a French Army paratrooper veteran, politician and author.
 He served in the First Indochina War and the Algerian War, was a member of the National Assembly from 1986 to 1988.
 Holeindre also served as the vice-president of the National Front (FN) where he represented the "national-conservative" tendency, opposed to "nationalist revolutionaries" and Third Position ideologies.
 Holeindre was the president of the Cercle national des combattants and the honorary president of the Party of France.

 Life and activism

 Roger Holeindre was born on 21 March 1929 in Corrano, Corse-du-Sud.
 He grew up in Vosges and then Seine-Saint-Denis.
 In 1989, he wrote À tous ceux qui n'ont rien compris ("To those who haven't understood a thing") in which he claims to have stolen two machine guns from the Germans in August 1944 and that the operation got a friend killed.
 It has not been proven or denied he joined any Resistance organisation afterwards, but it can be assumed he never had any connection with the German occupation forces as he did not receive any jail sentence after 1945 (which was a pre-requisite to any investigation for suspicious persons about collaboration in France at that time).

 After working as a steel worker, he volunteered for the Indochina War in 1948 and later for the Algerian War.
 After being almost fatally wounded in the head, he was demobilized and lived in the city of Tebessa in the East of Algeria.
 He created there a youth center for education of Muslim locals.
 He joined the Organisation armée secrète (OAS), a right-wing terrorist movement opposed to the 1962 Évian Accords which granted independence to Algeria.
 Holeindre also founded the FAF (Front pour l'Algérie Française, Front for French Algeria).
 He met with Bruno Gollnisch in this period.
 In 1962, Holeindre was sentenced to 14 years in prison for his involvement with the OAS, albeit he was amnestied after serving roughly 3.5 years.
 He then worked as a reporter for Paris-Match, while in the same time counselling young Occident far-right activists.

 In January 1968, Holeindre founded the Front uni de soutien au Sud-Viêt-Nam (United Front in Support of South Vietnam) and supported the US war effort.
 Occident actively participated in this Front.
 Holeindre also maintained contacts with the direction of the WACL (World Anticommunist League), supported by the Taiwanese authorities.
 Présent, a newspaper close to the FN, then published the congratulations telegram sent to Holeindre after his election as deputy in 1986 by the President of the WACL and President of the National Assembly of Taiwan, Ku Chen Kang.